What is Sourwood Honey?

 However, when the white bell shaped flowers open, the tree is easy to recognize.
 The mountainsides shine with the white flowers in the tree tops.

 The higher elevations of Appalachia boasts more nectar producing sourwood blooms than the foothills.
-In the fall, the leaves come alive with color.
+In the fall, the leaves come alive with color in shades of red.

 It is not unusual to see yellow, red and purple leaves on a single tree.
 An excellent ornamental, Sourwood trees love acid soil.